 Protect Your Data in the Elastic Stack

-X-Pack security features give the right access to the right people.
-IT, operations, and application teams rely on
+Elastic Stack security features give the right access to the right people.
+IT, operations, and application teams rely on them to manage well-intentioned users and keep nefarious actors at bay, while executives and customers can rest easy knowing data stored in the Elastic Stack is safe and secure.

 If You Like It, You Should Put a Password on It